FAQs

 6

 MAP Differential is designed to fit into a student’s schedule without overwhelming them.
 Modules are concise, virtual, and supported by optional practice materials, allowing students to progress at a steady pace while still balancing academics, involvement, and personal commitments.
-Most students spend about three to five hours per month on the program, which includes one short virtual session, quick burst content, and light application work that reinforces the concepts without adding stress to their week.
+Most students spend about three to five hours per month on the program, which includes one virtual session, quick burst content, and light application work that reinforces the concepts without adding stress to their week.